-Deer, bear, moose, wild turkey, caribou, elk, and anadromous Atlantic salmon taken in the Connecticut River Basin are considered “BIG GAME.”
+Deer, bear, moose, wild turkey, caribou, elk, and anadromous Atlantic salmon taken in the Connecticut River Basin are considered “big game.”

 A person taking big game shall within 48 hours report the taking and exhibit the carcass to the nearest game warden, official Fish & Wildlife Department Reporting Station, or to a person designated by the commissioner to receive the reports.
 No big game carcass shall be transported out of state without first being reported.

 It is illegal to transport big game taken by any illegal means, or taken in closed season.
 Deer do not need to be visible when transported.
 A person shall not transport game taken by someone else unless the person who took the game accompanies it.

 All other regulations regarding the transportation of fish or game apply to the transportation of big game.
 Transporting parts of big game is prohibited unless the parts or the package containing them are marked with the name and address of the person who killed the animal(s).

 In order to legally transport into Vermont and possess big game that was legally taken in another state or country, a person must keep the tag that is required by the state or the country where the big game was taken.
 Each package of meat must be marked with the name of the person who took the animal, tag number, date, and state or country of origin.

-Rules on importing and possession of deer or elk from areas with chronic wasting disease (cwd) and captive hunt areas or farms:
+Rules on importing and possession of deer or elk from areas with chronic wasting disease (CWD) and captive hunt areas or farms:

 It is illegal to import or possess legally taken deer or elk, or parts of deer or elk, from states and Canadian provinces that have, or have had Chronic Wasting Disease, or from any captive hunt or farm facilities, regardless of its disease history, with the following exceptions: